US and EU slam Palestinian president's remarks on Holocaust | Law-Order

 "Such historical distortions are inflammatory, deeply offensive, can only serve to exacerbate tensions in the region and serve no one's interests," he said.
 "They play into the hands of those who do not want a two-state solution, which President Abbas has repeatedly advocated for."
 The Palestinian Authority exercises limited self-rule in territory occupied by Israel since the 1967 Middle East war and where Palestinians seek to establish an independent state.

-Abbas' remarks were also condemned by Germany's ambassador to Israel, Steffen Seibert, who said in a post on the social messaging platform X: "The Palestinians deserve to hear the historical truth from their leader, not such distortions."
-During a visit to Berlin last year, Abbas was rebuked by German Chancellor Olaf Scholz after he accused Israel of committing "50 Holocausts" in response to a question about the 50th anniversary of the attack on the Israeli team at the 1972 Munich Olympics by Palestinian militants.
+Abbas' remarks were also condemned by Germany's ambassador to Israel, Steffen Seibert, who said in a post on the social messaging platform X, formerly known as Twitter: "The Palestinians deserve to hear the historical truth from their leader, not such distortions."
+During a visit to Berlin last year, Abbas was rebuked by German Chancellor Olaf Scholz after he accused Israel of committing "50 Holocausts" in response to a question about the 50th anniversary of the attack by Palestinian militants on the Israeli team at the 1972 Munich Olympics.

 Abbas has rebuffed repeated demands from the Palestinian public to step down during his two decades in power.